rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

-1. It is difficult to ensure that all queues bound to the exchange will receive a (roughly) equal number of messages without baking in to the publishers quite a lot of knowledge about the number of queues.
+1. It is difficult to ensure that all queues bound to the exchange will receive a (roughly) equal number of messages without baking in to the publishers quite a lot of knowledge about the number of queues and their bindings.

 2. If the number of queues changes, it is not easy to ensure that the new topology still distributes messages between the different queues